White Rose Memorial Essays

 WHITE ROSE AWARDS: Ten students from grades 6-8 and also from grades 9-12 will be honored with a symbolic white rose.
 From these top essays, first, second, and third place cash prizes will be awarded as follows:

 Grades 6-8 Grades 9-12

-All students selected for outstanding essays will be inducted in to the Friends of the White Rose – Tulsa Region at a special recognition ceremony.
+All students selected for outstanding essays will be inducted in to the Friends of the White Rose – Tulsa Region at a special recognition ceremony on Sunday, May 3, 2020.
 Winning essays will be posted on our website: jewishtulsa.org.

 JUDGING CRITERIA: Each essay will be judged using the following criteria:

 Depth of research

 Fulfillment of contest requirements concerning topic, eligibility, guidelines, and endorsement

 Note: Any essay that does not address the ENTIRE prompt will be disqualified.

 SUBMISSIONS: Sponsoring teachers may hand deliver, submit by US mail, or electronically submit their students’ essays.
 A completed entry form for each student’s submission must also be included.
 These must arrive no later than Tuesday, March 31, 2020.
 Essays should be delivered or mailed to: